Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/manage-interruptions.md

 VAs must account for this by allowing users to pause a task, start and complete another task, and seamlessly return to the original task without losing important contextual data and conversation continuity.

-Kore.ai provides you with granular control over hold and resume functionality at the VA, task, and node levels, and allows you to [control context switching](https://developer.kore.ai/docs/bots/bot-intelligence/context-management/) rules and behaviors.
+Kore.ai provides you with granular control over hold and resume functionality at the VA, task, and node levels, and allows you to <a href="https://docsinternal-kore.github.io/docs/xo/automation/intelligence/context-management" target="_blank">control context switching</a> rules and behaviors.
 You can handle such interruptions in intent flows by providing a whole range of options to define the task-switching experience.

 The **Manage Interruptions** options allow you to select if and how a user can switch to another task, as well as the exit strategies.
 It can be set up at the VA, task, and node levels to ensure the configurations are layered to suit your various business requirements.
 You can also add conditional exceptions between tasks with the ability to pass contextual data between them.